yatush/cyd-tiled-display/TILE_CONFIGURATION.md

 - **x, y**: *(Required)* Position on screen (non-negative integers)
 - **entities**: *(Required)* List of entities to be passed to the display script (see Entity Formats below)
 - **display**: *(Required)* List of display scripts to render the tile
+  - **Draw Function Arguments**: The display scripts receive `{x, y, entities}` where:
+    - `x`: Integer - Column position of the tile
+    - `y`: Integer - Row position of the tile
+    - `entities`: String array - The resolved entity values (with dynamic entities replaced at runtime)
 - **omit_frame**: (Optional) Whether to hide the tile frame/border

 ### 2. HA Action Tile (Entity Control)